dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Requested Feedback
 Please share your feedback about this numerical model and role play -- things you like, things to improve.
 * Preferred method: Submit an [issue](https://github.com/dzeke/ColoradoRiverCoding/issues) via Github (2nd menu item below dzeke/ColoradoRiverCodng).
-Describe things you like, things to include.
+Describe things you like, things to inprove.
 If you provide a copy of the Excel workbook, please summarize changes made.
 * Alternative:  Email things you like, things to improve to David Rosenberg at david.rosenberg@usu.edu.
 Use the subject line "Feedback: Colorado River numerical model".

 ## Requested Citation